 Education

-- DrPH, University of California, Los Angeles, CA
+- DrPH, Health Policy and Management, University of California, Los Angeles, CA

-- MBA, University of Maryland R. H. Smith School of Business, College Park, MD
+- MBA, Strategy and Marketing, University of Maryland, College Park, MD

 Dr. Javanbakht received her BA in Biology from the University of California, Santa Barbara, her MPH in Infectious Disease Epidemiology from Yale University, and her PhD in Epidemiology from the University of California, Los Angeles.
 Prior to joining the faculty at UCLA in 2006, Dr. Javanbakht served as an epidemiologist for the Los Angeles County Department of Public Health, Sexually Transmitted Disease Program.